awesomemotive/file-upload-types/README.md

 Contributions to File Upload Types are welcome!

 1. Open an [Issue](https://github.com/awesomemotive/file-upload-types/issues) on GitHub.
-2. Fork WP Mail SMTP on GitHub.
+2. Fork File Upload Types on GitHub.
 3. Create a new branch.
 4. When committing, reference your issue and provide notes/feedback.
 5. Send us a Pull Request with your bug fixes and/or new features.